 Trading across borders proved to be Paris’ best indicator (1st), whereas registering property was pointed out as the most complicated one (100th).

-Enjoyed our analysis of Paris city performance, brand image and reputation?
+Enjoyed our snapshot of global rankings and indices on Paris city performance, brand strength and reputation?
 Spread the word!